Architectural Expressionism: A Revolution in Early 20th Century Architecture

 • Dynamic, sharp forms creating a dramatic effect

-• A sculptural approach to volume formation
+• A sculptural approach to shaping volumes

 • Biomorphic elements resembling natural structures